 Bir Billing road conditions

-The road conditions till Bir Billing are extremely good.
+The road conditions from Delhi to Bir Billing is extremely good.
 I must insist you to take out your cameras from Palampur till Bir because the surroundings are very beautiful.
-If you are either coming from Delhi/Chandigarh/Dharamshala the route you will be crossing is always the Palampur – Baijnath and then Bir.
+If you are either coming from Delhi/Chandigarh/Dharamshala the route you will be crossing is always the Palampur – Baijnath and then reaching to Bir.

 Best season to travel Bir Billing